The Babbler Clade

 Middle African White-eyes (F): The restructing of the Montane and African Yellow White-eye is on display in this clade, which ranges across the mid-section of Africa from Nigeria and the Gulf of Guinea to Pemba Island (near Zanzibar).
 It contains 3 pieces of lowland and montane white-eyes mixed together with a couple of Speirops and Pemba White-eye (sometimes included in African Yellow).
 We start with a pair of highland taxa that appear to be sister, the Mount Cameron Speirops, Zosterops melanocephalus, and the newly split Kilimanjaro White-eye, Zosterops eurycricotus (from Montane White-eye, Zosterops poliogastrus).
 Next up is the Albertine White-eye, Zosterops stuhlmanni.
 This is a rebranded version of the previously split Kivu White-eye, which has added stuhlmanni and toroensis.
 As stuhlmanni has priority, the scientific name had to change, and since the range is now larger, encompassing a big chunk of the Albertine rift area, it also got a new English name.
 It also contains the Forest White-eye, Zosterops stenocricotus, which has been split from African Yellow White-eye, Zosterops senegalensis (see also Melo et al, 2011).

 Abyssinian White-eye (D): These species are followed by the Abyssinian White-eye, Zosterops abyssinicus, represented in Cox et al. (2014) by socotranus.
 Kirwan (2007) argues that the 4 white-breasted subspecies of abyssinicus are closely related.
 Indeed, he argues that socotranus and abyssinicus are virtually indistinguishable.
 The other two are arabs, which is slightly different, and omoensis, which is more easily distinguishable.
 Indeed, Cox (2013) groups the mainland white-breasted abyssinicus together.
-Cox (2013) found that the yellow-breasted subspecies flavilateralis and jubaensis (Kenya White-eye, Z. flavilateralis of clade E1) are not closely related to mainland socotranus, and the entire white-breasted group.
+Cox (2013) found that the yellow-breasted subspecies flavilateralis and jubaensis (Pale White-eye, Z. flavilateralis of clade E1) are not closely related to mainland socotranus, and the entire white-breasted group.

 Gulf of Guinea White-eyes (C): The Gulf of Guinea White-eyes include the other two former Speirops (Principe and Black-capped), along with the Principe White-eye, Zosterops ficedulinus, Annobon White-eye, Zosterops griseovirescens, and Sao Tome White-eye, Zosterops feae.
 Note that the last has been split from Z. ficedulinus.
 One result of all this is that the Gulf of Guinea white-eyes result from two separate expansions.